Quick Summary

 Table of Contents

-It’s a great honor to see how many UNESCO World Heritage Site India has.
+Seeing how many UNESCO World Heritage Site India has is a great honor.
 The country is rich in cultural and natural wonders that have fascinated the world with their deep historical significance and breathtaking beauty.
-Among these treasures, 43 have earned the prestigious title of UNESCO World Heritage Site India.
+Among these treasures, 43 have earned the prestigious UNESCO World Heritage Site India title.
 India is home to 43 world heritage sites in India, showcasing its rich cultural heritage and natural beauty.
 Iconic landmarks like the Taj Mahal, Ajanta and Ellora Caves, Sun Temple at Konark, and the group of monuments at Hampi highlight its historical splendor.
-The Moidams of Assam, added in 2024, reflects the Ahom dynasty’s cultural significance.
+The Moidams of Assam, added in 2024, reflect the Ahom dynasty’s cultural significance.

 Other notable sites include Jaipur City, a planned urban marvel; Kaziranga National Park, renowned for its biodiversity; and the Valley of Flowers, famous for breathtaking landscapes.
 These 43 world heritage sites in India collectively symbolize the nation’s legacy of art, history, and ecological wealth.

-India is home to 43 UNESCO World Heritage Sites as of 2025, showcasing its rich cultural and natural heritage.
-These include iconic landmarks like the Taj Mahal, Ajanta and Ellora Caves, Sun Temple at Konark, and Hampi.
+As of 2025, India has 43 UNESCO World Heritage Sites, showcasing its rich cultural and natural heritage.
+These include iconic landmarks like the Taj Mahal, Ajanta and Ellora Caves, the Sun Temple at Konark, and Hampi.
 The Moidams of Assam, inscribed in 2024, is the latest addition.

 Additionally, six sites have been added to India’s tentative list for UNESCO recognition in 2025.
 These include the Mudumal Megalithic Menhirs in Telangana, Kanger Valley National Park in Chhattisgarh, Ashokan Edict Sites, Chausath Yogini Temples, Gupta Temples, and the Palace-Fortresses of the Bundelas.